Groups with infinitely many ends acting analytically on the circle: Acknowledgements

 for $f$ is affine and thus its nonlinearity is $0$.

 We want to prove that if there is one only end in $\Sch(X,\mathcal G)$, in this chart we have \emph{affine holonomy}: every element $\gamma\in G$ satisfying $I_\gamma=\gamma^{-1}(I)\cap I\neq \emptyset$ has to be an affine map.
-Note that by minimality of $\Lambda$, the union of gaps $I_{\gamma}\cap G.J_0$ is dense in $I_{\gamma}$.
-So let $J\subset I_{\gamma}\cap G.J_0$ be a gap.
+Note that by minimality of $\Lambda$, the union of gaps $I_{\gamma}\cap G \cdot J_0$ is dense in $I_{\gamma}$.
+So let $J\subset I_{\gamma}\cap G\cdot J_0$ be a gap.
 Since $J\subset I_{\gamma}$, we also have $\gamma(J)\subset I$.

 If $\gamma\in G$ maps $J$ inside $I$ and is not a power of $f$, then the iterates of $\gamma(J)$ by $f$ also go towards the one only end of $\Sch(X,\mathcal G)$ and after \eqref{nonl-limit} we must have $N(J)=N(\gamma(J))$.
-Using \eqref{eq:nonlQ-increment} again, the latter implies $\int_J\mathcal N(\gamma)=0$ (supposing the gap $J$ sufficiently small, cf.~the proof of Lemma~\ref{projectiveholonomy}).
+Using \eqref{eq:nonlQ-increment} again, the latter implies $\int_J\mathcal N(\gamma)=0$ (supposing the gap $J$ sufficiently small, \textit{cf.}~the proof of Lemma~\ref{projectiveholonomy}).

-We have just shown that the mean nonlinearity of $\gamma$ over every sufficiently small gap in $I_\gamma\cap G.J_0$ vanishes.
+We have just shown that the mean nonlinearity of $\gamma$ over every sufficiently small gap in $I_\gamma\cap G\cdot J_0$ vanishes.
 By continuity, there is a point $x_J$ in every such gap $J$, at which the nonlinearity $\mathcal N(\gamma)$ is zero.
 Observe that the points $x_J$ accumulate on $\Lambda\cap I_\gamma$.
 By the analytic continuation principle, $\gamma$ is affine on $\T$.

-The final step is to remark that a subgroup of automorphisms of some affine structure on $\T$ must have a finite number of globally periodic points and thus cannot preserve a Cantor set, leading to a contradiction.
+We remark that a non-abelian subgroup of automorphisms of some affine structure on $\T$ must have a finite number of globally periodic points and thus cannot preserve a Cantor set, leading to a contradiction.
 Therefore, the Schreier graph $\Sch(X,\mathcal G)$ has infinitely many ends.

-Since the stabilizer of the gap is cyclic, the group itself has infinitely many ends \cite[Corollaire 2.6]{euler}. \end{proof}
+It remains to show that the group itself has infinitely many ends.
+This requires some additional work: the map $\pi:g\in G\mapsto g(J_0)\in X$ defines a non-regular covering from the Cayley graph of $G$ to the the Schreier graph $\Sch(X,\mathcal G)$.
+The number of leaves usually bad-behaves when passing to covering spaces, unless the nontrivial monodromy of the covering is compactly supported.